 Then the key to making a cloud like chocolate Italian buttercream is to use cooled melted chocolate.
 I used a bittersweet chocolate, but you could use a semi-sweet if your dark side isn’t as dark as mine.
 But I love dark chocolate, so I went for it.

-It’s super important though to make sure the chocolate is slightly cooled before you fold it into your buttercream, because otherwise it will melt your butter in the buttercream.
+Pro Tip: It’s super important though to make sure the chocolate is slightly cooled before you fold it into your buttercream, because otherwise it will melt your butter in the buttercream.
 And probably bring you to tears as well.
 You’ve been warned.

 Now once you’ve got your bowl of chocolate Italian buttercream.
 It’s time to eat it.
 I mean frost something with it.
-Like these easy vanilla cupcakes, red velvet cupcakes, one bowl chocolate cupcakes, or how about mix it up with these banana cupcakes?

 To Make This Chocolate Italian Buttercream You Will Need: